Facebook and Twitter are the Two Highest-Profile Social Media Stocks. But One of Them Has a Clear Edge Right Now

 They’re the two most recognizable social media platforms in America.
-But up until a year ago, there was no comparison between the two social media stocks – Facebook (FB) was a far superior investment than Twitter (TWTR).
-Twelve months and countless Facebook scandals later, and FB vs. TWTR is now more of a toss-up to anyone trying to pick the best social media giant to invest in.
+But until two years ago, there was no comparison between the two social media stocks – Facebook (FB) was a far superior investment than Twitter (TWTR).
+Twenty-four months and countless Facebook scandals later, and FB vs. TWTR is now more of a toss-up to anyone trying to pick the best social media giant to invest in.

-Since last July, when disappointing earnings triggered the biggest one-day loss of value in stock market history, Facebook stock is down more than 11%, and that includes a strong run-up since the Christmas bottom.
-Twitter stock has had its ups and downs too, but is up 27% in the last year, versus a mere 8.8% gain in FB.
+Since last July, when disappointing earnings triggered the biggest one-day loss of value in stock market history, Facebook stock is down more than 13%.
+Twitter stock has had its ups and downs too during that time, but it’s still up 22% in the last year, versus a mere 4.5% gain in FB.
+Going back further, TWTR is up 151% in the last two years, while Facebook has gained just 9.75%.

 So, with the two stocks going in different directions, how you view them now may well depend on your investing style; a value investor might see FB as a bargain stock, while momentum investors would likely prefer TWTR’s chart.